 Gyroscope, accelerometer, and magnetometer IMU sensor

 The gyroscope sensor can be used to measure angular velocity about three axes: pitch (x-axis), roll (y-axis), and yaw (z-axis).
-IMUs are used to measure acceleration, angular velocity, and magnetic fields, so you can write code to determine motion, orientation, and heading.
+Inertial Measurement Units (IMUs) are used to measure acceleration, angular velocity, and magnetic fields, so you can write code to determine motion, orientation, and heading.
 Check out this great example of how a team used the sensor to determine the magnetic field of the Earth.

 The Raspberry Pi High Quality (HQ) Camera sensor from Raspberry Pi offers a 12 megapixels resolution.
 It comes with a 6mm, 3MP wide-angle lens, which offers a wide field of view to allow you to see more of the overall target area.
 Teams can choose to take either visible-light or near-infrared photos as part of their experiment.

 Check out how this ‘Life on Earth’ team used IR photography to conduct NDVI analysis to analyse burn scars from forest fires.
 They even managed to get results over Chernobyl!

 For any questions regarding Astro Pi, please contact firstname.lastname@example.org.